Back Pain

 Back pain can be spilt into several areas:

 There are a wide number of conditions that affect the lower back, also known as the lumbar region.
 Whilst pain is often local to the joint or tissue that is dysfunctioning, it is also common to experience referred or radicular pain due to the nervous system that flows through the lower back.
-In these cases, pain generally follows the nerve pathways and flows down from the lower back, into the buttocks, legs, calves or feet… Medical Doctors are sometimes guilty of calling all leg pain sciatica; however, there are many varied types of leg pain described to you further by pressing this link.
+In these cases, pain generally follows the nerve pathways and flows down from the lower back, into the buttocks, legs, calves or feet… Medical Doctors are sometimes guilty of calling all leg pain sciatica; however, there are many varied types of leg pain described to you further by clicking this link.

 Conditions that affect the lower back include: